xta0/xta0.me/_posts/2022-04-10-Swift-modules.md

 ### Build Speed

-- While swiftmodule files are now cacheable by Buck, Clang module compilation works differently.
-When using implicit modules, you do not directly import a pcm file.
-Instead, you import a modulemap file, which describes the headers that form the module.
-Clang will then search a global module cache folder to see if there exists a precompiled module(pcm) for this modulemap and the set of flags being used, if not, it compiles one and writes to the module cache
+- While `.swiftmodule` files are cacheable by build system, Clang module compilation works differently.
+When using implicit modules, you do not directly import a `pcm` file.
+Instead, you import a <mark>modulemap</mark> file, which describes the headers that form the module.
+Clang will then search a global module cache folder to see if there exists a precompiled module(pcm) for this modulemap and the set of flags being used, if not, it compiles one and writes to the module cache.
-- It is impossible to cache the implicit module output as it is built as a side effect and untracked by Buck.
+- It is impossible to cache the implicit module output as it is built as a side effect and untracked by build system.
 The produced modules are also not relocatable or deterministic
 - This means for every build some amount of Clang modules needs to be recompiled, depending on the local state of the module cache on the users’s machine.

 ### Debugging